-Most people with pulmonary hypertension may experience shortness of breath or trouble breathing.
+Many people with PH experience shortness of breath or trouble breathing.
 You may notice breathing difficulties only with exertion, or even at rest.
-You may feel lightheaded or dizzy, like you are going to faint.
+You may feel light-headed or dizzy, like you are going to faint.
 You may even faint.

 If your heart is having trouble pumping blood around your body, you may notice edema (swelling) in the legs, abdomen, or around the eyes.
 Edema in the abdomen is also referred to as ascites.
 Edema may also occur in the hands, ankles, or feet.

+Depression, anxiety, and insomnia are common in those with PH, as with many chronic illnesses.
 People with some types of PH may experience heart palpitations or changes in the heart rate.

-Pulmonary hypertension can cause serious complications.
-In people with PH, the pulmonary artery may dilate (widen) and put pressure on the coronary artery that supplies the heart muscle itself with blood.
-Compression of the coronary artery can result in angina (chest pain), myocardial infarction (MI or heart attack), or sudden death.
+Pulmonary hypertension can cause serious health complications.
+People with PH can develop arrhythmia, or abnormal heart rhythms.
+The pulmonary artery may dilate (widen) and put pressure on the coronary artery that supplies the heart muscle with blood.
+Compression of the coronary artery can result in chest pain, a heart attack, or even death.
 Dilation of the pulmonary arteries can also cause compression of the airways, leading to coughing and wheezing that sound like asthma.
 Rarely, the pulmonary artery may rupture — usually a fatal complication.

+Dangerous lung complications in PH can include bleeding and the formation of blood clots.
 Some people with PH have a greater risk for developing severe pneumonia and other serious lung infections.
-Those who have central venous catheter lines for the infusion of medication can develop dangerous infections due to pathogens introduced via the line.
+Those who have central venous catheter lines for the infusion of medication can develop infections due to pathogens introduced via the line.